zehaowork/spotifyAPP/README.md

 # Spotify Search APP

 This is Spotify Search application that uses Spotify Web API to retrieve data and tkinter for application GUI,it is an event-driven program.
+Currently searchs for Artist only

 ## Getting Started